fuzzygroup/its_complicated/README.md

 * Female
 * Male

 and then descends into a long, long list of options.
+My personal favorite is [Two-Spirit](https://en.wikipedia.org/wiki/Two-spirit) which is the Native American "third gender" role in their cultures.
+Kudos to Lexi Taylor who knew this existed off the top of her head.

 ## Why Did I Write This Gem?